open-power/snap/hardware/doc/NVMe.md

  write_burst(addr: 0 to 0x14): 0x0800_0000, 0x000_0002, 0x0000_0000, 0x0000_0000, 0x10, 0x30

  ; check for command completion
- ; the completion bits are set in same order as the commands habe been submitted ; poll NVMe track register while (1) # poll for write command completion
+ ; the completion bits are set in same order as the commands have been submitted ; poll NVMe track register while (1) # poll for write command completion
     data = read(0x4);